faustM/Portfolio/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [https://github.com/notifications?query=reason%3Areview-requested](../../issues/).
+Feel free to check the [https://faustm.github.io/Portfolio/)].

+## find the project here
+Fin out my portofolio [here](https://faustm.github.io/Portfolio/)
 ## Show your support

 Give a ⭐️ if you like this project!